-Revised regulations on Medicaid premiums and cost-sharing establish a uniform maximum copayment amount of $4 for outpatient services and $75 per inpatient admission for those with income below 100% FPL.
-States can charge these individuals up to $8 for non-preferred drugs and non-emergency use of the emergency department; as before, they can charge higher cost-sharing for beneficiaries with income above 100% FPL.15 The prohibition against premiums for those at or below 150% FPL, the exemptions mentioned earlier, and the 5% aggregate cap on premiums and cost-sharing remain in place.
+Revised regulations on Medicaid premiums and cost-sharing limit copayments for those with income at or below 100% FPL to $4 for outpatient services, $8 for non-preferred drugs and non-emergency use of the emergency department, and $75 per inpatient admission; as before, states can charge higher cost-sharing for beneficiaries with income above 100% FPL.15 The prohibition against premiums for those at or below 150% FPL, the exemptions mentioned earlier, and the 5% aggregate cap on premiums and cost-sharing remain in place.

 How do Medicaid beneficiaries get care?

 Most Medicaid beneficiaries obtain their care from private office-based physicians and other health professionals.
 Safety-net health centers and hospitals also play a major role in serving the Medicaid population.
-Thirty-nine states now contract with comprehensive managed care organizations (MCOs) to serve at least some Medicaid beneficiaries, and nationally, over half of all Medicaid beneficiaries – primarily, children and parents – get their care through these plans (Figure 6).
+Thirty-nine states now contract with comprehensive managed care organizations (MCOs) to serve at least some Medicaid beneficiaries, and nationally, over half of all Medicaid beneficiaries – primarily children and parents – get their care through these plans (Figure 6).
 States pay the MCOs a monthly premium for each enrolled Medicaid beneficiary.
 States are relying increasingly on MCOs, expanding managed care to include higher-need Medicaid populations, such as people with disabilities and dual eligible beneficiaries, as well as Medicaid expansion adults.
 States are also adopting managed long-term services and supports.
-Many Medicaid beneficiaries who are not in risk-based MCOs are enrolled in Primary Care Case Management (PCCM) programs, in which states continue to pay providers on fee-for-service basis but also pay primary care providers an additional small monthly fee to coordinate care for their Medicaid patients.
-Both risk-based managed care and PCCM programs can be understood, in part, as vehicles for establishing networks of participating providers and garnering greater access to care for Medicaid beneficiaries.
+Many Medicaid beneficiaries who are not in risk-based MCOs are enrolled in Primary Care Case Management (PCCM) programs, in which states pay care on a fee-for-service basis but also pay contracted primary care providers an additional small monthly fee to coordinate care for their Medicaid patients.
+Both risk-based managed care and PCCM programs can be understood, in part, as means of establishing networks of participating providers and garnering greater access to care for Medicaid beneficiaries.

 Key ACA reforms.
 The ACA includes many investments, funding opportunities, demonstration programs, and new authorities designed to drive health care delivery and payment system reforms in Medicaid and other public insurance programs.
 These provisions have accelerated ongoing innovation in Medicaid programs, including implementation of models like patient-centered medical homes and accountable care organizations (ACOs) that involve a more central role for preventive and primary care, increased care coordination for beneficiaries with complex needs, and financial incentives linked to performance.
 States are combining and integrating these approaches in different ways with their underlying delivery and payment systems in Medicaid.
-The ACA also provides states with expanded options and enhanced federal financing to improve access to and delivery of Medicaid long-term services and supports, and to incentivize states to devote a greater share of their long-term care spending to HCBS.
+The ACA also provides states with expanded options and enhanced federal financing to improve access to and delivery of Medicaid long-term services and supports, and to provide incentives to states to shift more long-term care spending to HCBS.
 Nearly every state has adopted at least one of six key Medicaid LTSS options contained in the ACA, with many states pursuing multiple options.17

 How is access to care in Medicaid?